DerekZeyuZeng/DerekZeyuZeng.github.io/_posts/2025-10-14-Interesting-Problems.md

   - Living Post
 ---
 **Introduction:** This is a living post where I log interesting problems and obstacles I encounter across mathematics and physics.
 This post is updated irregularly; a concise changelog is kept at the end. \
-Each entry is short and structured: statement → minimal context → current progress → references.

 **Status labels guide navigation**:
   - **[Open]** unsolved,